What is juvenile polyposis syndrome?

 How is genetic testing for juvenile polyposis syndrome done?

-The doctor may suspect JPS after looking at a person’s medical or family history.
-In most cases, a doctor or genetic counselor will ask questions about a person’s health and the health of other family members.
+Hereditary cancer syndromes such as JPS may be suspected after looking at a person’s medical or family history.
+In most cases, a health care providers or genetic counselor will ask questions about a person’s health and the health of other family members.

-The genetic counselor or doctor will record which family members have developed tumors, what types of tumors and at what ages the tumors occurred.
+The genetic counselor or health care providers will record which family members have developed tumors, what types of tumors and at what ages the tumors occurred.
 From this information they will create a family tree.
-Doctors and genetic counselors will look at the family tree to find out:
+Health care providerss and genetic counselors will look at the family tree to find out:

 - If there are more cancers than normal,